Overview

 5) Application

-Applications are now open and will close on 30 October 2020.
-Applications cannot be submitted via the online SmartyGrants system after the deadline and therefore will not be considered.
+Applications are open from 18 August 2025 and will close at 8.00pm (ICT) on 15 September 2025.
+Applications submitted after this time will not be considered.

 Login Account